-The VU history programmes attach importance to a free choice of topic for the Bachelor's thesis.
+The VU history programmes attach importance to a free choice of topic for the graduation thesis.
 That means that in principle all topics that match the personal interest and ambitions of the student are eligible.
 If the student has chosen a specialization, the topic must fit in with it.
+The topic of the Master's thesis must also differ from that of the Bachelor's thesis (which may have been completed in another programme).
 The relevance of the topic, the feasibility of the research and its embedding in the academic context are discussed with a supervisor from the programme staff.
-The topic is determined in close consultation, along with the associated problem definition, source and literature selection and the broader framework.
-The student can take the initiative of approaching a staff member to discuss the choice of a topic.
-It is important to focus on the expertise that is available among lecturers, sections, research centres and all kinds of projects in the faculty, possibly more than the student realizes on the basis of the teaching received in the first two years of the Bachelor's programme.
-Lecturers and researchers can be expected to make their profile, projects and publications readily visible via websites (in particular via the VU research portal PURE).
-The student can turn to the thesis coordinator to obtain information and advice at any time.
+The topic is determined in close consultation, along with an associated problem definition, source and literature selection and the broader framework.